JakeSteam/blog-programming/_posts/2023-07-24-showing-latest-posts-from-multiple-sources-on-github-profile.md

 ### Conclusion

 So, [my profile](https://github.com/JakeSteam) now has recent posts showing, nice!
 It would probably look a bit nicer if my titles were shorter, but old habits die hard.

+Shortly after *originally* posting this article, I realised all my displayed dates were a day earlier!
+This was caused by not setting a `timezone` and the default being UTC, gotta love dates and times right?

 I'm still unsure what I actually want my GitHub profile to look like.
 A short personal description and these recent posts is good enough for now, but one day I'd love to have an actually aesthetic profile.
 Perhaps a banner with nice typography, along with some very subtle automatic statistics around commits, languages used, activity elsewhere online, etc.